pelithne/k8s/workshop.md

 ## Deploy the application

-To deploy your application, use the ```kubectl-apply``` command.
+To deploy your application, use the ```kubectl apply``` command.
 This command parses the manifest file and creates the defined Kubernetes objects.
 Specify the sample manifest file, as shown in the following example:

 ```console
 kubectl apply -f azure-vote-all-in-one-redis.yaml